Monadical-SAS/oddslingers.labs/README.md

 Static HTMML output will be produced in `output/`, and can be rsyned to a server using:

 `rsync -r output/ labs.oddslingers.com:/opt/labs.oddslingers.com/output`

+## Stack

+The static site generator is build using Flask + Jinja2 and wget to save the output as static html.